 When a work was first published with a year date in the copyright notice that is later than the year of first publication, there may be serious consequences for renewal registration.
 The U.S. Copyright Office's action will depend on whether the year date is post-dated by one year or more.
-For more information about the effect of publication with a post-dated year date in the copyright notice, see U.S. Copyright Office, Compendium of U.S. Copyright Office Practices Chs.
+For more information about the effect of publication with a post-dated year date in the copyright notice, see U.S. COPYRIGHT OFFICE, COMPENDIUM OF U.S. COPYRIGHT OFFICE PRACTICES Chs.
 4, 8.2, & Supplementary Practice Nos.
 18, 19, 27, 29, 35 & 37 (1st ed.
 1973), available at http://copyright.gov/comp3/chap2100/doc/appendixA-noticerequirements.pdf.

-2115.2(C)(1) Year Date Is Post-Dated by One Year
+2115.2(C)(1) Year Date is Post-Dated by One Year

-When the renewal claim is based on an original registration record that cites a post-dated year date in the notice, the Office will notify the applicant about the citation in the original registration record.
-In addition, the Office will add an annotation to the certificate of renewal registration and a note in the renewal registration record regarding the post-dated year date.
-When a work is being registered for the first time during the renewal term the Office will inquire about the facts of publication.
+When the renewal claim is based on an original registration record that cites a postdated year date in the notice, the Office will notify the applicant about the citation in the original registration record.
+In addition, the Office-and will add an annotation to the certificate of renewal registration and a note in the renewal registration record regarding the post-dated year date.7 When a work is being registered for the first time during the renewal term the Office will inquire about the facts of publication.
 If the applicant confirms the publication facts, the certificate of renewal registration and renewal registration record should cite the post-dated year date.
+In either case, when a work was first published with a year date that is one year later than the year of first publication, renewal registration will be made under the rule of doubt.8

-2115.2(C)(2) Year Date Is Post-Dated by More Than One Year
+2115.2(C)(2) Year Date is Post-Dated by More Than One Year